top of page

 Let's start with the manufacturer.
 In addition to the name and address, look for contact details in case you have any questions or concerns.
 Reputable manufacturers will make it really easy for you to reach them.

-Whilst researching various dog food articles for Smart Bark we've spoken to lots of customer service departments at smaller, independent dog food companies.
+Whilst researching dog food articles for Smart Bark we've spoken to lots of customer service departments at smaller, independent dog food companies.

 Without exception they have all been real dog lovers, extremely helpful and patiently answered our questions.
 So if you have a query, we suggest, contact them.